woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/pgadmin.rst

 Any data querying and manipulation you can do with :command:`pgAdmin` can also be done at the command line with ``psql``.

-.. note:: This section uses the client tool :command:`pgAdmin`, a graphical utility provided as part of Boundless Desktop.
+.. note:: This section uses the client tool :command:`pgAdmin`, a graphical utility provided as part of :desktop:`Boundless Desktop <what_is_bd.html>`.

 Working with pgAdmin
 --------------------